MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Microsoft.Graph.Security.md

 Get securityActions from security

 ### [Get-MgSecurityAlert](Get-MgSecurityAlert.md)
-Notifications for suspicious or potential security issues in a customer’s tenant.
+Notifications for suspicious or potential security issues in a customer's tenant.

 ### [Get-MgSecurityAttackSimulation](Get-MgSecurityAttackSimulation.md)
 Represent attack simulation and training campaign of a tenant.